-Maria began was once, not too long ago, a classical pianist, studying at Laguardia Highschool often known for it's representation in the 'Fame' movies.
+Maria was, not too long ago, a classical pianist, studying at Laguardia Highschool often known for it's representation in the 'Fame' movies.
 She then moved to the UK to study at the Royal Conservatoire of Scotland, where she gained both her Undergraduate (hon. first class) and Masters degree.
 She is now a PhD candidate at Huddersfield University under the ERC funded project IRiMaS .

-Maria has won several awards including the Governors Recital Prize, the New Piano Stars competition, the Dewar Awards, and the Daphne Oram Awards.
+Maria has won several awards including the Governors Recital Prize, the New Piano Stars competition, the Dewar Awards, and the BBC radiophonic Daphne Oram Awards.

 Education and Awards

-Undergoing PhD at Huddersfield University under the ERC funded project IRiMaS (interactive research in music as sound) headed.
+Maria recently completed her PhD at Huddersfield University under the ERC funded project IRiMaS (interactive research in music as sound) headed.
 Supervised by Michael Clarke, and Amanda Bayley.
-'The Improvisers Cookbook' looks to refresh the logic systems and canon we use when considering experimental, free improvised histories and practices.
+'The Improvisers Cookbook' looked at tracking social processes in a global network of experimental improvised practices.